bakape/brunhild/README.md

 # brunhild
-experimental Rust virtual DOM framework
+experimental asynchronous buffering Rust DOM manipulation library

+Brunhild aims to provide low level and cost abstractions for interacting with the DOM.